IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

    :start-after: BLOCK5
    :end-before: BLOCK6

-It uses ``PlutusTx.filter`` to find the transaction output (a UTXO) that pays to the previous bidder the amount equivalent to the previous highest bid, and verifies that there is exactly one such output.
+It uses ``PlutusTx.filter`` to find the transaction output (an EUTXO) that pays to the previous bidder the amount equivalent to the previous highest bid, and verifies that there is exactly one such output.

 ``singleton adaSymbol adaToken amt`` constructs a ``Value`` with ``amt`` Lovelaces.
 ``Value`` is a multi-asset type that represents a collection of assets, including Ada.